Laser Vaginal Treatment

 Frequently asked questions

 Normal activities of daily living can be resumed immediately.
-Sexual intercourse should be deferred for 2 days as the tissue healing phase takes approximately 48 hours.
+Sexual intercourse should be deferred for 1-2 days.

-This is an office procedure that does not require admission to hospital or administration of anaesthesia.
+This is an office procedure that does not require admission to hospital.
+For treatment to the forchette or perineum local anaesthesia cream is used.

 Current evidence is limited, but indications for use include vaginal atrophy, reduction of vaginal wall relaxation, increasing the apparent tightness of the vagina and treating very mild stress incontinence.